roguexray007/Automatic-directory-cleaner/README.md

 I actually added option of specifying which directory u want to organise and where u want all the files to get organised..
 Any file without extension will go into WITHOUT_EXT folder

+Additional feature--- if u want to exclude some extensions from being organised,just include that extension in the list named
+		      		  exclude_ext

 REFER TO DEMO-RUN FOR MORE INSIGHT AND BETTER UNDERSTANDING